-- (b) Project Update: In 2022, K2 completed a geochemical and geophysical program on the Si2 project outlining a region of strong mercury anomalism coincident with surface alteration.
-Induced Polarization and ELF surveys define a number of prospective structural targets that will be the focus of a 2023 drill program. - XIII.
+(b) Project Update: In 2022, K2 completed a geochemical and geophysical program on the Si2 project outlining a region of strong mercury anomalism coincident with surface alteration.
+Induced Polarization and ELF surveys define a number of prospective structural targets that will be the focus of a 2023 drill program.

+Management Discussion & Analysis Three-Month Period Ended March 31, 2023 (Expressed in Canadian Dollars)

+The Company recorded a gain of \$134,406 during the three-month period ending March 31, 2023, on this project.
+The gain was due to total recoveries including considerations received which were greater than the project's total carrying cost.

+- XIII.
 Nevada Generative Alliance: On September 12, 2022, the Company announced a generative exploration alliance (the "Alliance") with a subsidiary of Altius Minerals Corporation ("Altius").
 The Alliance will focus on generating gold and silver targets considered geologically similar to the recent major gold deposit discovery at Silicon in the Walker Lane trend in Nevada, US.
 The initial annual budget of US\$300,000 is fully funded by Altius while the Company provides technical expertise and extensive technical database.
 Once a project is designated, ongoing expenses and recoveries are shared equally between the Company and Altius.
-The following project was acquired during the Alliance: - (a) Cuprite: On September 12, 2022, the Company announced the acquisition of the Cuprite gold project.
+The following project was acquired during the Alliance: - Cuprite: On September 12, 2022, the Company announced the acquisition of the Cuprite gold project.
 The project contains over twenty square-kilometres of advanced argillic alteration in the Walker Lane, Nevada.
-The project is a strong analog to AngloGold Ashanti's Silicon deposit.

-On January 23, 2023, the Company announced that it has completed a purchase and sales agreement with a wholly-owned U.S. subsidiary of Strikepoint whereby Strikepoint has acquired 100% interest in the project.
-Total consideration includes the issuance of 6,428,571 common shares of Strikepoint with a fair value of \$450,000, reimbursement of US\$35,208 in project related costs, and a 3% NSR royalty on the project.
-The project was generated under the Alliance and as such, total consideration received will be split even between the Company and Altius.
+The project is a strong analog to AngloGold Ashanti's Silicon deposit. - (a) Sale Agreement: On January 23, 2023, the Company announced that it has completed a purchase and sales agreement with a wholly-owned U.S. subsidiary of Strikepoint whereby Strikepoint has acquired 100% interest in the project.
+Total consideration includes the issuance of 6,428,571 common shares of Strikepoint with a fair value of \$450,000, reimbursement of US\$35,208 in project related costs, and a 3.0% NSR royalty on the project.
+The project was generated under the Alliance and as such, total consideration received was split evenly between the Company and Altius with the Company retaining \$225,000 of the total consideration and 1.5% NSR royalty on the project.
+The Company recorded a gain of \$173,297 during the three-month period ending March 31, 2023, as a result of this transaction.
+The gain was due to total recoveries including considerations received which were greater than the project's total carrying cost. - Celts: On January 9, 2023, the Company announced the acquisition of the Celts gold project.
+The project contains an untested advanced argillic alteration cell overlying possible epithermal gold mineralization at depth. - XIV.
+Pearl String: The Pearl String project is located in Mineral County, Nevada and is prospective for high sulphidation epithermal gold deposits. - (a) Option Agreement: On October 22, 2022, the Company entered into an option agreement with a wholly-owned subsidiary of Barrick Gold Corporation ("Barrick") whereby Barrick can earn a 100% interest in the Pearl String gold project located in the Walker Lane trend in Nevada, US.
+Barrick's obligations under the terms of the agreement include:

-Management Discussion & Analysis Year Ended December 31, 2022 (Expressed in Canadian Dollars)
+Management Discussion & Analysis Three-Month Period Ended March 31, 2023 (Expressed in Canadian Dollars)